gboigwe/genomic-chain-stacks/README.md

 ## 🔧 Development

-### Adding New Proof Types
+### Adding New Attestation Types

-1. Create a new generator in `src/zk-proofs/generators/`
+1. Create a new generator in `src/zk-proofs/generators/` (note: directory name is historical)
-2. Implement the required interface methods
+2. Implement the attestation interface methods
-3. Add proof type constants to contracts
+3. Add attestation type constants to contracts
-4. Update the `ZKProofFactory`
+4. Update the factory

 ### Extending Storage